-Dangling below a beautiful Matisse at le Bilboquet, the latest entry in French cuisine in Dallas, you will find immaculate starched table cloths, doting waiters and plates of foie gras terrine, apple tarte tatin and this crazy good Cajun chicken dish.
+Dangling below a beautiful Matisse at le Bilboquet, you will find immaculate starched tablecloths, doting waiters and plates of foie gras terrine, apple tarte tatin and this crazy good Cajun chicken dish.
+A true French masterpiece posing as a restaurant..

 Relax a bit with le Bilboquet, and consider that Cajun chicken on the next visit.
-And as wondrous as it all sounds, you will not need to get a fast loan to dine at this upscale restaurant that serves without any hint of pretension.
+And as wondrous as it all sounds, you will enjoy all this without any hint of pretension.